floridomeacci/Desktop-Pet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is almost entirely coded by ChatGPT with me at the steering wheel, where as the 3D artwork is done by me.
-I wanted to see if I could create something trivial such as a desktop pet using ChatGPT.
-The pet is draggable and sits infront of other windows.
-Every now and then the pet gives a tip in the style of Clippy.
+This project was almost entirely coded by ChatGPT, with me at the helm, while the 3D artwork was created by me.
+I aimed to see if it was feasible to create something as whimsical as a desktop pet using ChatGPT.
+The pet is draggable and remains in front of other windows.
+Periodically, the pet offers a tip, reminiscent of Clippy's style.

 <br>